 DHMP pays for all your covered benefits.
 You should never get a bill from a provider if the service is a DHMP covered benefit.
-You may have to pay for a service you get it is not covered or if you get the service from a provider outside of DHMP without getting an approval first (see "Getting an Approval to see a Specialist" for more information).
+You may have to pay for a service you get is not covered or if you get the service from a provider outside of DHMP without getting an approval first (see "Getting an Approval to see a Specialist" for more information).
 Please call Health Plan Services if you get a bill from a provider.

-Protect Yourself and CHP+ from Billing Fraud:
+Protect Yourself and CHP+ from Fraud:

-Most health care providers who work with DHMP are honest.
-Unfortunately, there may be some who are not honest.
-DHMP works to protect you.
-CHP+ fraud happens when DHMP is billed for services or supplies you never got.
+Most people who work with DHMP are honest.
+Unfortunately, there may be some who are not.
+Fraud can be committed by both members and providers.
 Fraud costs CHP+ a lot of money each year.
 This makes health care cost more for everyone.